 - Scattered throughout the content regularly, but don’t sacrifice readability

 You want your audience and listeners to give you more exposure, so you have to make it easy for them to share your content.
 Share buttons will do this easily.

 Include links in your email signature to sources users can download or listen to your podcast.
 You should also try covering a link or two to your most popular episodes.
 This tactic doesn’t have the greatest profit, but it’s a one-time easy activity.

 Grow the email addresses base on your listeners on your website then send an email every time you post a new episode.
 If you don’t already send out an email newsletter, you should definitely do it.
 Your email newsletters are a perfect place to share new podcast episodes, ask your audience to join you, and more.

 Influencer marketing is the practice of using influential people, bloggers, and experts to expose your content to new audiences.
 Essentially, you just find someone who has a big audience that overlaps with your target audience, contact them, and build a mutually beneficial collaboration to promote your podcast.
 Every influencer has their own purpose, so be open to unique arrangements.

 16. Advertise on podcast apps

-If you already participate in the popular podcast apps (like Overcast or Listen Notes, etc.), think over advertising your podcast by purchasing ads.
-How your ads appear will depend on the app, but in most cases, the ad will place your podcast at the top of your sections list.
+If you already participate in popular podcast apps (like Overcast or Listen Notes, etc.), think about advertising your podcast by purchasing ads.
+How your ads appear will depend on the app, but in most cases, the ad will place your podcast at the top of your section list.
 In some cases, the ad will place your podcast in the “what’s hot” or “most popular” sections (or their equivalents).